-Centuries ago Malekith was born in the Dark Woods in miserable suroundings.
+Centuries ago Malekith was born in the Dark Woods in miserable surroundings.
 From his birth on, he was different then his peers since his face was half light, half dark.
 His own mother had sold him to merchants for her own gain.
 Eventually, Malekith returned to his mother, now a grown Elf, and killed her.
 Malekith proved himself to be an enemy of both the humans of Earth and the gods of Asgard.
-Malekith's greates weapon was the Casket of Ancient Winters, which contained mystical forces that could reproduce the overwhelming frigidity of another of the Nine Worlds, Niffleheim, the realm of ice.
+Malekith's greatest weapon was the Casket of Ancient Winters, which contained mystical forces that could reproduce the overwhelming frigidity of another of the Nine Worlds, Niffleheim, the realm of ice.
 To prevent Malekith from releasing the contents of the casket, Eric Willis, a mortal man, stole the casket.
-Without the caskets power Malekith was unable to protect himself from the wrath of Odin, the All-Father, Ruler of Asgard.
+Without the casket's power Malekith was unable to protect himself from the wrath of Odin, the All-Father, Ruler of Asgard.
 Odin banished Malekith to another dimension where he remained for centuries

 Malekith the Accursed was created by Walkter Simnonson and first appeared in Thor Vol.1 issue 341 (1984).